Lande21/RolandeUmuhoz/README.md

 I am fond of the developer side of **Computer Science.**

-Looking for any collaboration on mobile dev, front-end, back-end, full stack projects.
+Looking for any collaboration/ employment opportunities for front-end, back-end, or full stack projects.

 **Skills:**